yuliang-shi/trme/README.md

 Advantages: compared with previous TR estimator from the complex estimating equation, the new TR estimator removes redundant terms, so it **avoids large computational cost and some effects of extreme weights in the finite samples.** Its simpler form helps us largely simplify the estimation process, but new TR estimator can still keep the same properties and perform even better than the previous estimator in the complex form.

-**Use: to install the "trmd" package from the GitHub, you need to run the following commands in R or Rstudio:**
+**Use: to install the "trme" package from the GitHub, you need to run the following commands in R or Rstudio:**
 ```
 install.packages("devtools")
-devtools::install_github("yuliang-shi/trmd" ,ref="main" ,auth_token = "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")
+devtools::install_github("yuliang-shi/trme" ,ref="main" ,auth_token = "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")
 ```

-Within the "trmd" package, the main function is **"trme" only working for missing exposure**.
+Within the "trme" package, the main function is **"trme" only working for missing exposure**.
 After installation, to understand how to use the "trme" main function, please run the following codes. **We strongly suggest users to read the detailed instruction and run the examples carefully.**
 ```
 ##attach the package and read the instructions of trme function
-library("trmd")
+library("trme")
 help(trme)
 ```
 If the "devtools" does not work, 1) check and update your R version, 2) check your path, and 3) restart your computer or R. If it still doesn’t work, try the following commands:
 ```
 devtools::build github devtools()
-devtools::install_github("yuliang-shi/trmd" ,ref="main" ,auth_token = "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")
+devtools::install_github("yuliang-shi/trme" ,ref="main" ,auth_token = "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")
 ```

 Note 1: The main code should run well on R or Rstudio under either Windows, MacOS, or LINUX operating system.
 However, sometimes the algorithm may not be converged because the sample size is small, the missing rates are large, or extreme propensity scores occur.
 We would suggest to try different models, enlarge the sample size, impute missing data to reduce the missing rates.

-Note 2: **the current version of the "trmd" package only supports the case when the exposure variable is missing, i.e. using "trme" main function.
+Note 2: **the current version of the "trme" package only supports the case when the exposure variable is missing, i.e. using "trme" main function.
 In addition, the current package only works for the case when the outcome and exposure variables are binary.** If either the covariates or the outcome is also missing, we suggest firstly imputing missing values based on the data.
 In the future, the package may be updated to deal with other cases such as the continuous outcome or the outcome is MAR.

 Note 3: for more technical details, please review and cite our paper: **Yuliang Shi, Yeying Zhu, Joel Dubin.
 Causal Inference on Missing Exposure via Triple Robust Estimator.
 Statistics in Medicine Submitted (11/2022).** To support our work, please cite the paper correctly.

-To contact the author, please visit my personal website: \href{https://uwaterloo.ca/scholar/y323shi/home}{Yuliang Shi's Website} or send me an email: yuliang.shi@uwaterloo.ca.
+To contact the author, please visit [Yuliang's Website](https://uwaterloo.ca/scholar/y323shi/home) or send me an [ email](yuliang.shi@uwaterloo.ca).